unionstreetmedia/dev-principles/README.md

 time than is necessary, follow these basic principles (inspired by [Glen Stanford](https://medium.com/@9len/on-code-review-16ea85f7c585)):

+### Reviewers

 - make code reviews your top priority
+- be thorough each and every time

+### Submitters

 - make your pull requests a pleasure to read
+  - write good titles and descriptions
+  - keep review requests as small as possible
+- dot your i's and j's:
+  - carefully review the diff
+  - make sure you wrote code you like
+  - run automated tests prior to submission

 ## Quality